DesktopECHO/Pi-Hole-for-WSL1/README.md

 In Windows, **C:\\ProgramData\\Pi-hole.cmd -r** is an alias for **/usr/local/bin/pihole -r** \- You don't have to do any linux-y stuff if you just want a working Pi-hole.

-Includes a Scheduled Task to accomodate running at login or boot time.
+Includes a Scheduled Task to accomodate auto-start at boot.
+Edit the task and set "Run whether user is logged on or not" and "Run with the highest privileges"